How Many PSI Should Mountain Bike Tires Be? A Guide for Optimal Performance

 To determine the optimal PSI for your front and rear mountain bike tires, start by finding the recommended pressure range listed on the tire’s sidewall.
 Once you have this number, factor in your weight and riding terrain.
 For example, if you’re a heavier rider or riding over rough terrain, you may want to increase the PSI slightly to maintain traction and avoid pinch flats.
 Conversely, if you’re a lighter rider or riding on smoother trails, you may be able to run a lower PSI for better traction and a more comfortable ride.
 Experiment with different pressures until you find what works best for you.

-You may also like: How to Effectively Tighten Brakes on Your Mountain Bike: A Step-by-Step Guide
+You may also like: How to Master the Art of Going Downhill on a Mountain Bike

 Tips for Adjusting Your Tire Pressure Based on Riding Conditions and Terrain